dolphinsuite/docs/SendDolphin/API/mail-send.md

 ### Attention

 1. Activities of mails (like opens and clicks) that sent via this API will not be tracked.
-If you wish to track the mail activities, you may consider adding your own tracking code (eg. adding GA materia or a beacon) to the mail body, or use [Automation](./tutorial-automation) campaigns instead of this API.
+If you wish to track the mail activities, you may consider adding your own tracking code to the mail body, or use [Automation](./tutorial-automation) campaigns instead of this API.
 2. If the recipient address is an existing contact in your list and `params` is set in the API request body, the `params` data will merge-override to the contact data as the final mail params, and the params will both be applied to the mail subject and mail body.
 3. If you have set `template_id` to the request body, then `subject` and `body` should not be included.
+4. This is a single mail sender, and mail will be sent immediately once you make the call.
+If you wish to send bulk mail, please use the [Queue](./mail-queue) API.

 ### Request body